 19. Tortilla Fish

-It drinks just as well as it eats: the selection of craft beers is all that’s needed for a portion of omelet that is always finished too soon.
+You drink just as well as you eat: the selection of craft beers is all that is needed for a portion of tortilla that is always finished too soon.
 Good thing there are also croquettes.

 20. Julio House

 Casa Julio’s croquettes are famous all over Madrid (and practically all over the world).
-The walls of the bar are decorated with photographs of well-known people who have come to try his cuisine.
+The walls of the bar are decorated with photographs of well-known people who have come to try their cuisine.
 From the music group U2 to Alaska and Mario are part of this wall of fame located in a small establishment in Malasaña.
-The business, which has been open since 1921, remains family-owned and the prices remain affordable.
+The business, which has been open since 1921, is still family-run and prices remain affordable.

-The traditional red facade which enunciates the name of the tavern, acts as a certificate of chastity.
-Inside the establishment there is a bar and a few tables, also with some tradition.
-The croquettes are the specialty of the house and are served in a variety of varieties, with traditional fillings, such as ham or chicken, or more original ones, such as raisins and gorgonzola or minced meat.
+The traditional red façade, which enunciates the name of the tavern, serves as a certificate of casticity.
+Inside the establishment we find a bar and a few tables, also with some tradition.
+The croquettes are the specialty of the house and are served in a variety of different fillings, with traditional ones, such as ham or chicken, or more original ones, such as raisins and gorgonzola or minced meat.

-The plaza de Olavide is one of the most iconic places in the Trafalgar neighborhood.
-Considered by the Financial Times magazine as one of the places in the world where the ‘European dream’ is most lived: a pedestrian zone, a large grove of trees, a children’s playground and, of course, bars.
+Plaza de Olavide is one of the most iconic places in the Trafalgar neighborhood.
+Considered by the Financial Times magazine as one of the places in the world where the ‘European dream’ is most lived: a pedestrian area, a large grove of trees, a children’s playground and, of course, bars.

-The Bar Arco Iris, open since 1991, is run by Secundina Román, Nina to her most loyal clientele.
-A woman, who, in her 70s, comes daily to serve and help in her establishment.
-Since its opening, El Arco Iris has been a meeting place in the Trafalgar area, especially for its huge tree-shaded terrace.
-There, young and old come together to enjoy a perfectly pulled beer accompanied by a delicious tortilla skewer, a sandwich or a hearty portion.
+The Bar Arco Iris, open since 1991, is run by Secundina Román, Nina for her most loyal clientele.
+A woman who, at the age of 70, comes every day to serve and help in her establishment.
+Since its opening, El Arco Iris has been a meeting place in the Trafalgar area, especially for its huge terrace in the shade of the trees.
+There, young and old alike gather to enjoy a perfectly pulled beer accompanied by a delicious tortilla skewer, a sandwich or a hearty ration.

 22. The Embassy of Ambassadors

-La Embajada de Embajadores is one of those establishments that even being relatively new has the essence of the bars of a lifetime.
+La Embajada de Embajadores is one of those establishments that, despite being relatively new, has the essence of the traditional bars.
 From its large bar, located in the center of the bar, delicious portions are served on metal trays and, of course, refreshing beers.
 The prices are unbeatable and the service is always friendly and attentive.

 In La Embajada de Embajadores the kitchen never closes, so you can go at any time to enjoy one of its dishes, portions or sandwiches.
-Its menu includes calamari, meatballs in sauce or milanesa.
-But, without a doubt, if you go to this bar you have to try their version of El Paquito a stewed lamb sandwich that in 2022 won the award for the best in Madrid.
+In its menu the calamari, meatballs in sauce or the milanesa stand out.
+But, undoubtedly, if you go to this bar you have to try their version of El Paquito, a stewed lamb sandwich that in 2022 won the award for the best in Madrid.

 23. Toboggan Bar

-El Toboggan, located a few meters from Matadero, is a neighborhood bar where the neighbors of Arganzuela gather to enjoy a beer in the sun.
-The restaurant combines the traditional with the contemporary in both its aesthetics and its menu.
-The authenticity of this bar can be tasted inside, but also on its large terrace on Rutilio Gaci square.
+The Toboggan, located a few meters from Matadero, is a neighborhood bar where the neighbors of Arganzuela gather to enjoy a beer in the sun.
+The bar combines the traditional with the contemporary in both its aesthetics and its menu.
+The authenticity of this bar can be tasted inside, but also on its large terrace in the Plaza Rutilio Gaci.

 24. Santa Canela

-Richstreet food and a young and casual place in the heart of the city Chamberí.
-Santa Canela is everything you’d ask of your trusty bar with a modern tw ist.
-Although it is also possible to have dinner, here we are concerned with its facet of bar and it is the ideal place to order some raciones and have tapas with friends.
+Richstreet food and a young and casual place in the heart of Chamberí.
+Santa Canela is everything you would ask from your favorite bar with a modern twist.
+Although you can also have dinner, here we are dealing with its bar facet and it is the ideal place to order some raciones and have tapas with friends.

 Among them we can highlight the artichokes in flower battered with truffled hummus and the patatas bravísimas with two chipotle and aji amarillo sauces and a base of sobrasada and fennel.
-It is not for nothing that it has won one of our stickers and the rating as one of the best bars in Madrid.
+For something has earned one of our stickers and the rating as one of the best bars in Madrid.

-At Malasaña there is no shortage of places to have a drink, but that is precisely why it is sometimes difficult to choose which bars in this Zone of Madrid are really worth it.
-A safe bet is, without a doubt, the Malos Bar.
+In Malasaña there is no shortage of places to have a drink, but precisely for this reason it is sometimes difficult to choose which bars in this area of Madrid are really worthwhile.
+A safe bet is, without a doubt, the former Bar Malos, now renamed Velarde 13.

-This brother of the legendary Melo’s in Lavapiés shares a large part of the menu and, of course, you can’t leave without trying one of the dishes and Madrid’s most iconic buildings (next to the croquettes): their huge slippers of Galician loaf bread with lacón and tetilla cheese.
+This brother of the legendary Melo’s in Lavapiés shares a large part of the menu and, of course, you can’t leave without trying one of the most iconic dishes of the house and of Madrid (along with the croquettes): its huge Galician loaf bread slippers with lacón and tetilla cheese.

 26. Bar La Gloria

-“If the body asks for it, give it to it.”
-With a slogan like that greeting you at the ticket entrance of this tavern, you already know that you come to La Gloria for one thing: to enjoy yourself.
+“If the body asks for it, give it to him”.
+With a slogan like this that greets you at the entrance of this tavern you already know that La Gloria comes to one thing: to enjoy.
 And the indicator that confirms it is that you will often find a group of people waiting at the door of this place, located in that miscellany of environments and businesses that is Noviciado.

-The Andalusian air with which it defines itself is present throughout its menu (especially in its molletes de Antequera, of which you should not miss the pringá), but you will also find portions such as croquettes, bravas, fried eggplants, torreznos melosos or ensaladilla.
+The Andalusian air with which it defines itself is present throughout its menu (especially in its molletes de Antequera, of which you should not miss the ones with pringá), but you will also find rations such as croquettes, bravas, fried eggplants, torreznos melosos or ensaladilla.

 “Cooking traditional recipes in a conscious and sustainable way”.
-This is the principle that governs the menu of the tavern 100% vegan Viva chapata, in Lavapiés.
-A menu where you can find options for snacking as their tortilla skewer, not calamari, falafel with veganesa, boletus edulis croquettes and, as its name suggests, chapatas of different flavors.
+That is the principle that governs the menu of the 100% vegan tavern Viva Chapata, in Lavapiés.
+A menu in which you can find options for snacking such as its tortilla skewer, not calamari, falafel with veganesa, boletus edulis croquettes and, as its name suggests, chapatas of different flavors.

-It also offers hamburgers, pizzas and arepas, among other dishes, making it ideal for lunch or dinner menu of the day which on Wednesdays consists of vegan stew.
+It also offers burgers, pizzas and arepas among other dishes, so it is also ideal for lunch or dinner, and has a menu of the day that on Wednesdays consists of vegan stew.

 28. Casa Brava

-Casa Brava has only been in Madrid for a short time, but in Rosario (Argentina) it is a classic for those who like to extend their dinner as long as possible, and this same idea has been transferred here.
-The live music, velvet sofas and wooden walls of this Malasaña establishment accompany the beers, wines and cocktails they serve.
+Casa Brava has not been in Madrid for long, but in Rosario (Argentina) it is a classic for those who like to extend the dinner as long as possible and that same idea has been transferred here.
+Live music, velvet sofas and wooden walls of this place in Malasaña accompany the beers, wines and cocktails they serve.

-If you are hungry don’t hesitate to order the fried chicken, you will taste few as juicy.
-The milanesa or sweet potato with yogurt, honey and sriracha are also among our favorites.
+If you are hungry do not hesitate to order the fried chicken, you will taste few so juicy.
+The milanesa or the sweet potato with yogurt, honey and sriracha are also among our favorites.

 29. La Gildería

-Even when you’re in control of trends you never know what the next foodiefad is going to be.
-The sudden passion for gildas already has several places that have taken ownership of it, with La Gildería leading the way.
-Pickles, canned goods, skewers and vermouth what they serve is not new, glamorizing it is.
+Even when you’re in control of trends you never know what’s going to be the next foodie trend .
+The sudden passion for gildas already has several places that have taken it over, with La Gildería leading the way.
+Pickles, canned food, skewers and vermouth, what they serve is not new, glamorizing it is.

-This article has been written by Isabel Nieto, Javi Bisbal, Miguel Sanchez, Carmen Seco, Alberto del Castillo, Lucía Mos y Elena French.
+This article has been written by Isabel Nieto, Javi Bisbal, Miguel Sánchez, Carmen Seco, Alberto del Castillo, Lucía Mos and Elena Francés.